China has a valuable card to play because it has trade discussions with the United States today - ExBulletin

 In May, the two parties agreed to radically advance the prices on the goods for an initial period of 90 days.
 The atmosphere was optimistic.
 However, the feeling quickly happened on two main snack points: control of the Chinas on so-called rare earthly minerals and its access to semiconductor technology from the United States.

-Exports of rare earth pekins and their related magnets should occupy the front of the stage on Monday during the London meeting.
-A person familiar with the case told CNN that American-Chinese discussions were underway.
-The official Chinas Xinhua news agency also reported the start of discussions.
+Beijing exports of rare land and their related magnets should occupy the front of the scene during the talks in London.

 Experts say Beijing is unusual to abandon Its strategic grip on essential minerals, which are necessary in a wide range of electronics, vehicles and defense systems.